redhat-openstack/openstack-puppet-modules/README.md

 * Figure out how to install the RFC-standard MIBS on Debian so that `snmpwalk -v 2c -c public localhost system` will function.
-* Refactor the contents of snmpd.conf and snmptrapd.conf.
-Provide better API access to modify the contents of those files.
-Possibly support USM and VACM?
+* Possibly support USM and VACM?
-* Refactor rspec tests to better cover the various OS combinations.

 Deprecation Warning
 -------------------